This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Insulin is a hormone made by the pancreas.
-Insulin helps your body use sugar for energy.
-It removes sugar from your blood and helps lower your blood sugar levels.
+Insulin helps remove sugar from your blood and takes it to other parts of your body.
+This helps lower your blood sugar levels.
 You may need to take insulin if your pancreas is not making enough.
 You may also need to take insulin if your body cannot use insulin correctly.

 Contact your healthcare provider if: